vstoppe/mycloud/nextcloud/Readme.md

 ## Variables for the environment

-This envirentment gets configured by variables in the myhostname.env file.
-This  is also used as the .env file which for variable substitution in the docker-compose file:
+This envirentment gets configured by variables in .env.

-`ln -s myhostname.env .env`

 The environment is mainly conficured by the vars: